Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Results

 The ultimate aim of CEI is to directly observe molecular dynamics during a chemical reaction in a time-resolved manner.
 In order to achieve this, coincident momentum-space fragmentation patterns are measured at different instants during the chemical reaction, thus allowing to study the molecular structural changes as the chemical reaction unfolds on femtosecond or longer time scales.
-In the following example, we exploit MOLEXA to reconstruct the different geometries of cyclobutene as predicted by \textit{ab initio} simulations \cite{cyclobutane_ong_2010}.
+In the following example, we exploit MOLEXA to reconstruct the different geometries of cyclobutene as predicted by ab initio simulations \cite{cyclobutane_ong_2010}.
 The electrocyclic reactions of cyclobutene represent a textbook example of pericyclic reactions that are among the important classes of chemical reactions in organic chemistry.
-Figure~\ref*{fig:reaction}A shows that MOLEXA is capable of reconstructing different possible geometrical changes, including ring opening, twisting, and proton migration, after cyclobutene is excited from the ground state (S$_0$) to the S$_1$ state.
-In Fig.~\ref*{fig:reaction}B, MOLEXA is used to reconstruct position-space "snapshots" of cyclobutene as it undergoes a ring-opening reaction.
-Further details on the reconstruction of cyclobutene geometries can be found in Supplementary Tables~\ref*{tab:c4h6_s0} -~\ref*{tab:c4h6_t_625}.
-More examples demonstrating the capability of MOLEXA to reconstruct varying structures of molecules are displayed in Supplementary Fig.~\ref*{fig:S_multi_structures}.
+Figure~\ref{fig:reaction}a shows that MOLEXA is capable of reconstructing different possible geometrical changes, including ring opening, twisting, and proton migration, after cyclobutene is excited from the ground state (S$_0$) to the S$_1$ state.
+In Fig.~\ref{fig:reaction}b, MOLEXA is used to reconstruct position-space "snapshots" of cyclobutene as it undergoes a ring-opening reaction.
+The reconstructions show that the model can provide insight about the overall structure and identify gross structural rearrangements such as proton migration and ring opening.
+Further details on the reconstruction of cyclobutene geometries can be found in Supplementary Tables~\ref{tab:c4h6_s0}-\ref{tab:c4h6_t_625}.
+More examples demonstrating the model's capability to reconstruct varying structures of molecules are displayed in Supplementary Fig.~\ref{fig:S_multi_structures}.
+It is worth noting that the reconstructions in Fig.~\ref{fig:reaction} are idealized scenarios where the input momentum vectors correspond to a single well-defined molecular geometry.
+This can work if the input coincidence data is assembled from a single explosion event.
+For time-resolved CEI experiments, the accumulated data for each time delay typically results from a mixture of geometries corresponding to multiple quantum states.
+Classification of the experimental data into individual states, based on, e.g., ion charge-state characteristics and kinetic energies \cite{li_imaging_2025}, is hence required prior to applying MOLEXA for reconstruction.